csci104/site/labs/lab1/index.md

 - [ ] Edit `hello_world.cpp` using the online Github editor.
 - [ ] Promise you won't edit your code using the online Github editor.

-If we return to our Docker shell or VM terminal and run `git status` we'll still see the following message:
+If we return to our terminal and run `git status` we'll still see the following message:

 ```
 On branch master